-The medium term financial plan is prepared as part of the development planning process.
-The development plan indicates how the school's educational and other objectives are going to be achieved within the expected level of resources over the next three years.
+The medium-term financial plan is prepared as part of the School Improvement planning process.
+The school improvement plan indicates how the school's educational and other objectives are going to be achieved within the expected level of resources over the next three years.

-The development plan provides the framework for the annual budget.
+The school improvement plan provides the framework for the annual budget.
 The budget is a detailed statement of the expected resources available to the school and the planned use of those resources for the following year.
-The development planning process and the budgetary process are described in more detail below.
+The school improvement planning process and the budgetary process are described in more detail below.